-Most parents intend to leave some sort of inheritance to their children.
-However, there is a Pennsylvania law that can actually cause a parent to leave their children with significant debt.
+Most parents intend to leave some inheritance to their children.
+However, a Pennsylvania law can also cause a parent to leave their children with significant debt.
 The law is commonly referred to as the filial responsibility law.
-This law requires spouses, children and parents of indigent persons to care for and financially assist them.
+This law requires spouses, children, and parents of indigent persons to care for and financially assist them.

 Contact May Herr & Grosh, LLP for a consultation about Pennsylvania’s filial responsibility laws.